 What does smoke do to honey?

 Honeycomb capping is permeable and can absorb vapors from the air.
-While a few occasional puffs of smoke shouldn’t impact honey, excessive smoking may.
-Many beekeepers have experienced honey with a tainted, smoky flavor as a result of smoking.
+While occasional puffs of smoke shouldn’t impact honey, excessive smoking may.
+Many beekeepers have experienced honey with a tainted, smoky flavor due to smoking.
 Studies have also demonstrated the effect of smoke on the volatile characteristics of honey.
 You can check out their findings here.

 What is an electric bee smoker?

 An electric bee smoker is a standard smoker that replaces bellows with a battery-powered fan.
-While it provides a small amount of added convenience, most beekeepers find bellows work perfectly fine.
+While it provides some added convenience, most beekeepers agree bellows work perfectly.

 Is there an alternative to smoking bees?

-There are alternatives to bee smokers that offer greater portability and can be used in areas where fire bans are in place.
+Some alternatives to bee smokers offer greater portability and can be used in areas where fire bans are in place.
 One popular option is liquid bee smoke which is easy to carry and won’t cause fires.
-Beekeepers working with a docile colony may simply spray water, sugar water, or an essential oil like lemongrass or aniseed oil.
+Beekeepers working with a docile colony may spray water, sugar water, or an essential oil like lemongrass or aniseed oil.

 Who invented the beehive smoker?